Northern Steamship Company: Origins

 Initially there were very few roads and they were muddy and narrow, so a constant theme in early papers was a demand from small coastal settlements for a regular shipping service to link them with the major ports.
-For example, in 1874 a steamer service from Onehunga to Raglan and Port Waikato was given a subsidy by Auckland Province.
+For example, in 1874 a steamer service from Onehunga to Raglan and Port Waikato was offered a subsidy by Auckland Province and SS Southern Cross ran a service for a year.
+In 1878 arrangements were again made for a subsidy, this time with the Native Minister for SS Lalla Rookh to run to Raglan fortnightly.
+Shipping again became intermittent until NSS started a fortnightly service in 1883.

 Capt.
 Alexander McGregor had the steam ship Rowena built in Auckland in 1872.
 He joined with a syndicate of owners to run the Argyle, Iona, Glenelg, Staffa, Rowena, Fingal and Katikati, as Auckland Steam Packet Co.
 ASP went into liquidation in 1878 due to losses on a ship for the Fiji trade, the SS Llewellyn.
 On 10 January 1878 ASP had sold Southern Cross for £7000, Go-Ahead for £2500, Pretty Jane for £2350 and the Cantera hulk and her coal for £384, to what was described as a newly formed Auckland company.

 On 11 May 1881 nineteen businessmen, including some of the syndicate, formed NSS, buying the ASP's ships.
 Thomas Morrin, David Cruickshank, Alexander McGregor, Thomas Ball, James Macfarlane and James McCosh Clark were the first directors.

 NSS paid a 10% dividend in its first year and started acquiring extra ships.
 The 256 ton Macgregor entered service in September 1881.
 In 1883 Capt.
 McGregor went to Britain to buy new steamers for the Tauranga and Russell routes.
 In 1884 Clansman and Gairloch arrived.
 In 1886 the Waimarie was one of the first to have electric lighting.

 NSS was also active in opening up new ports, such as at Te Puke in 1881 and ports north of Whangārei in 1893.